 The trend seems to be heading toward a more mid-century modern feel in most of these pieces.
-I’ve always admired the color palettes of that era, and, in my opinion, there has never been a greater era of design from cars to advertising.
-I have a very convoluted theory of how suppression of sex in society leads to much better design, but I’ll leave that for a blog later… maybe.
+I like the term “earthy modern” for many of these pieces.
+I’ve always admired the color palettes of the midcentury era, and, in my opinion, there has never been a greater era of design… from cars to advertising.

 The name birdbrain comes from a number of sources.
 First, it was a derogatory name for someone who tried to play like Charlie Parker in the 50’s.
 I would have absolutely been one of those guys.

 Secondly, I was thought to be a birdbrain for the first 10 years of my life.
 I couldn’t remember which way my d’s and b’s went, and my parents thought I was dyslexic.
 They must have thought I had a multitude of other problems as well because I was tested at some point to see how ignorant I was…turns out it’s just creativity.
 Who knew?